2008–09 Montenegrin First Handball League

 The 2008–09 Montenegrin First Handball League was third season of the Montenegrin First League of Men's Handball, Montenegro's premier handball league.

 Participants

-In the Montenegrin First League 2008/09 participated eight teams.
-For the first time, league didn't have two parts of competition.
-So, the clubs played 28 legs in the unique league.
+In the Montenegrin First League 2008/09 twelve teams participated.
+For the first time, the competition was not divided into two stages.
+Instead, the clubs played 32 (33 for tie-breaking) matches in a single league format.

 The following eight clubs participated in the Montenegrin First League 2007/08.